Nordfjordeid: History

+Pre History

 Old Stone age

-The oldest archeological discovery made in Nordfjordeid is over 6000 years old.
+The oldest archeological discovery made in Nordfjordeid is over 6,000 years old.
 An axe from the Paleolithic Period.
 The area was well suited for fishing and hunting during the Stone Age, however little is known about human activity during this period.

 Neolithic and Bronze age

 During the late Stone Age, there was a transition from hunter-gatherer societies to agriculture.
 In Nordfjordeid there is archeological evidence of human settlements dating back to the late Neolithic and Bronze Age.
-Remains of pits used for cooking, firepits, stone axes, technical production establishments, and up to 10 huts have been discovered in the area known as Golvsengane.
+Remains of pits used for cooking, firepits, stone axes, technical production establishments, and up to ten huts have been discovered in the area known as Golvsengane.
 This is believed to be the predecessor settlement to the Myklebust farm that was central during the later Iron and Viking Ages.